Kinds-of-Intelligence-CFI/animal-ai/docs/definitionsOfObjects.md

 * color change overrides the color of the *symbol*, not the posterboard itself - leave empty for the symbol's default color to be used
 * symbol is specified using the `symbolNames` parameter &nbsp;

+#### Pillar Button

+Pillar that spawns new goals into the enviroment.
+The probability with which different goals are spawned into the environment by the pillar can be defined by the user.

+* name: `Pillar-Button`
+* fixed size: dimensions `insert here`
+* spawned goal size range: `insert here`
+* #spawns range: `0-inf` (leave blank or set to `-1` to spawn infinitely)
+* moveDurations: A value which defines the delay period between the pillar button being activated and the reward object being spawned.
+* resetDurations: A value which defines the delay between period betweeen the pillar button spawning a reward and when it is next able to spawn another.
+* rewardNames: A list object which specifices the reward(s) that a pliiar button will spawn.
+For example, ["GoodGoal"] would only spawn green reward objects, whilst ["GoodGoal", "BadGoal", "GoodGoalMulti"] would spawn each of these three rewards with varuing probabilities.
+* rewardWeights: A list of values which specifices the likelihood with which each reward object is likely to be spawned by the pillar button.
+For example, [1, 0, 0] would always spawn a "GoodGoal" from the rewardNames example, whilst [0.5,0.5,0] whould spawn a "GoodGoal" or a "BadGoal" with equal probability.
+* spawnProbability: A value between `0.0-1.0` which defines the likelihood that the pillar button will spawn a reward on a given occassion
+* rewardSpawnPos: The location that the reward objects will be spawned.